ammar-tanwar/bloglearnbay/posts/facts-of-hr-analytics-certification.md

 _Read upcoming sections to get familiar with the career-changing facts that the_ _**HR analytics certification**_ _holds._

-### Fact 1 - HR professionals with analytic capabilities can handle risks.
+### Fact 1 - HR professionals with analytic capabilities can handle risks

 HR functions are changing with time.
 With practical action plans, the risks within the industry are getting solved.